apache/camel/MIGRATION.md

 The class `FactoryFinder` has changed its API to use `Optional` as return types instead of throwing checked `FactoryNotFoundException` or `ClassNotFoundException` etc.

+The option `resolvePropertyPlaceholders` on all the components has been removed, as property placeholders is already supported via Camel Main, Camel Spring Boot and other means.

 #### camel-test

 If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer necessary, and instead